-POOR CONCEPTION: When developing an application, the speed at which the team or the company delivers the product can make a real difference, after all, an application or software is developed to answer a particular problem or to address a specific challenge in a timely manner.
+Poor conception: When developing an application, the speed at which the team or the company delivers the product can make a real difference.
+After all, an application or software is developed to answer a particular problem or address a specific challenge promptly.
 It is important to use the product when the need is still there.
-The rush in delivering faster often results in poorly designed software.
-The software product is not well-thought, and development is mainly focusing on developing functionalities.
-There can be a prior agreement at the beginning of the project between the product owners and the development team to launch the first features faster and allocate time to correct later on to reduce time to market.
+The rush to deliver faster often results in poorly designed software.
+The software product is not well-thought, and development is mainly focused on developing functionalities.
+There can be a prior agreement at the beginning of the project between the product owners and the development team to launch the first features faster and allocate time to correct them later on to reduce time to market.

-Now that we have more understanding of what is technical debt and how do we get it in our projects.
-Let’s see ways for measuring technical debt.
+Now that we have more understanding of what is tech debt and how we get it in our projects.
+Let’s see ways of measuring technical debt.

 TYPES OF TECHNICAL DEBT

 We have previously explored what is technical debt.
-This is important for measuring technical debt accurately as the estimation depends on their nature.
-The most common types of technical debt are:
+This is important for measuring technical debt accurately, as the estimation depends on its nature.
+The most common types of code debt are:

-SOURCE CODE FORMATTING: this is very common, but fortunately, this is the easiest to fix.
-Using the right tool and template during and even better before starting the development process can reduce this kind of tech debts dramatically.
+Source code formatting: This is very common, but fortunately, this is the easiest to fix.
+Using the right tool and template during and even better before starting the development process can reduce this kind of tech debt dramatically.

-LOW TEST COVERAGE: test coverage is an essential measure of code quality especially when we use Agile methodology to support the development process.
-Tests ensure that each part of the code is behaving the intended way.
-A very low level of the test coverage reduces the certainty of the accuracy of the software’s behavior and makes it difficult to solve problems when they occur.
+Low-test coverage: Test coverage is an essential measure of code quality, especially when we use Agile methodology to support the development process.
+Tests ensure that each part of the code behaves in the intended way.
+A very low level of test coverage reduces the certainty of the accuracy of the software’s behavior and makes it difficult to solve problems when they occur.

-LACK OF MODULARITY: this generally results from a poor code design.
+Lack of modularity: That generally results from poor code design.
 Some codes sometimes serve different business logic.
-The more codes developers write, the more lack of modularity can be a bottleneck.
-It is harder to manage the software that has logics all over the codes and have parts of codes handling several logics.
+The more code developers write the more lack of modularity can be a bottleneck.
+It is harder to manage the software with logic all over the codes and parts of codes handling several logics.

-Now that we have identified the types of technical debt let’s see how to estimate them.
+Now that we have identified the types of code debt so let’s see how to estimate them.

 HOW TO MEASURE TECHNICAL DEBT

-Now that we have reviewed the types of technical debt, it is crucial to find the right approach on how to measure technical debt.
-In no way, it should be calculated manually since doing so will require going into the code and detect all issues inside and then estimating all possible issues one by one.
+Now that we have reviewed the types of code debt, it is crucial to find the right approach how to measure technical debt.
+In no way should it be calculated manually since doing so will require going into the code and detecting all issues inside, and then estimating all possible issues one by one.
 It is not only time-consuming to proceed that way, but it is almost impossible to estimate evolving codes.
-At the point when measuring technical debt is done, the codes have already a different state.
+At the point when measuring technical debt is done, the codes already have a different state.

 One approach is to perform a static analysis of code using tools that support the analysis.
 The following is a list of the most popular tools used:

 There are two ways to measure technical debt.
-The first one is to get a ratio according to code volume, the second one is to use directly the estimates given by the tools (like SonarQube), along with the list of tech debts and their references to the codes, SonarQube gives an estimate in days or hours needed to fix these debts.
-For the ratio approach, we can use the initial estimates or even better, the overall time needed to develop the software so far and extrapolate the value according to the technical debt ratio.
-The time needed for the development is very accurate so measuring technical debt from ratio can give an accurate estimate of the work needed to fix the issues.
+The first one is to get a ratio according to code volume; the second one is to use directly the estimates given by the tools (like SonarQube), along with the list of tech debts and their references to the codes.
+SonarQube gives an estimate of the days or hours needed to fix these debts.
+For the ratio approach, we can use the initial estimates or, even better, the overall time needed to develop the software so far and extrapolate the value according to the technical debt ratio.
+The time needed for the development is very accurate, so measuring technical debt from the ratio can give an accurate estimate of the work needed to fix the issues.

-Measuring technical debt gives us an approximate of the time needed to fix it.
-Fixing tech debts costs money, it would take additional man-days from the development team to fix them.
+Measuring technical debt gives us an approximate time needed to fix it.
+Fixing tech debts costs money; it would take additional man-days from the development team to fix them.
 The more tech debts there are to be fixed, the more time the development team would need to fix them.
-Leaving them inside code is not an option, tech debts, if left uncorrected, will lead to more tech debts that would make future changes more and more difficult.
-Even though the attempt to reduce technical debt can be costly, not addressing them earlier stage will cost more money in the future.
+Leaving them inside code is not an option; if left uncorrected, tech debts will lead to more tech debts that would make future changes more and more difficult.
+Even though attempting to reduce technical debt can be costly, not addressing them earlier will cost more money in the future.